ceos-seo/data_cube_notebooks/docs/datacube_install.md

 pip install netcdf4
 ```

-Please note that the installed gdal version should be as close to your system gdal version as possible, printed with:
+Please note that the installed gdal version should be as close to your system gdal version as possible.
+We try to install a non-existent version (99999999999) to have pip print all available version.

 ```
 gdalinfo --version